maratai/craftery/sff.md

 **Nota bene**: Categories are for my own organizational purposes.
 I'm not interested in flamewars about subsubsubgenres, thanks.
 Also, I'm a *very slow* reader.
+# Arthurian Fantasy
+- Kate Hawks. *The Lovers: The Legend of Trystan and Yseult*.

 # Children's Fantasy
 - Ann Turnbull. *The Wolf King*. **Recommended**.